nuuuwan/news_lk3_data/README.md

 *2024-01-17 11:07:00 - [economynextcom](https://economynext.com/p-r-a-s-gunawardana-designated-new-sri-lanka-envoy-to-maldives-147529/)*

-ECONOMYNEXT – Sri Lanka Parliament’s committee on high posts has approved P R A S Gunawardana as the new High Commissioner designate for Maldives, a statement said.
+ECONOMYNEXT – Sri Lanka Parliament’s committee on high posts has approved P R A S Gunawardana as the new High Commissioner designate for the Maldives, a statement said.

 Also approved was M A R M Fernando as chairman of the Public Utilities commission.